 - Northern China ports (Tianjin, Dalian) → US Bay Area (Houston, Seattle)

-- Weather factors: typhoons and storms may cause shipping delays.
+- Weather factors: Bad weather, like typhoons and storms, can unfortunately lead to shipping delays.

-- Shipping company adjustments: Shipping companies may revise shipping schedules due to operational adjustments.
+- Shipping company adjustments: Occasionally, shipping companies must make adjustments to their schedules due to operational requirements.

-How do I choose the best sea freight service from China to the US?
+How can I find the best sea freight service from China to the US?

-- The weight, volume, and type of goods determine the shipping method.
+- Consider the weight, volume, and type of goods you’re shipping, as these factors will help you choose the most suitable shipping method.

 End-to-end solution

-- Choose a carrier that offers port-to-port, port-to-door, or door-to-door delivery services.
+- Look for a carrier that offers the type of delivery you need—whether that’s port-to-port, port-to-door, or door-to-door.

 Compare rates

-- Check the carrier’s customer reviews to ensure it is reputable.
+- Check customer reviews to ensure the carrier is reliable and has a good reputation.

 Check customer support